polderknowledge/pktool/README.md

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) and [CONDUCT](CONDUCT.md) for details.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) and [CONDUCT.md](CONDUCT.md) for details.

 ## Security

-If you discover any security related issues, please email wij@polderknowledge.nl instead of using the issue tracker.
+If you discover any security related issues, please report them via [HackerOne](https://hackerone.com/polderknowledge) instead of using the issue tracker or e-mail.

+## Community

+We have an IRC channel where you can find us every now and then.
+We're on the Freenode network in the channel #polderknowledge.

 ## Credits